 Getting out and about is important in retirement, especially when you lose the social aspect of working.
 But what if there’s just you, and it means going to the theatre alone, dining at a table for one or travelling solo?

 Society tells us these types of activities can only be enjoyed with a companion.
-But one in four Australians currently live alone1 and this figure has been rising steadily for over 60 years, going from 8% in 1946 to 24% in 2011.
+But one in four Australians currently live alone1 and this figure has been rising steadily for the past 70 years, going from 8% in 1946 to 24.4% in 2016.

 So can we actually enjoy doing sociable things on our own?

 Research released in 20152 suggests we shouldn’t be so quick to give into our fears of how being alone in a social setting might be viewed by others.
 The researchers, Rebecca Ratner and Rebecca Hamilton, of the universities of Maryland and Georgetown, believe people should be bolder about doing things alone.
 They might discover they enjoy the activity more than they expected to.

 They carried out a small test to see whether our fear of doing some activities alone was justified.
 They organised for university students to be invited to visit a nearby art gallery for five or ten minutes.
 Some students were with friends, others were on their own.

 They were all asked beforehand to rate how much fun they expected to have.
 After their visit they were asked to rate how much fun they actually had.
 Those who were alone expected to have a worse time than those who went with their friends.
 But it turned out everyone enjoyed it just as much!